Swiss doctors urge COVID vulnerable to declare end-of-life wishes in advance | Health

 "This will support your own relatives, but also the teams in the ICUs, as they make decisions so the treatment can be done in the best possible manner according to the individual patient wishes," SGI said in a statement.
 Pro Senectute Schweiz said the call by the SGI, while in normal times sensible advice, created an impression of urgency inappropriate for a decision that demands deep consideration.

+"This is even more important in a time when vulnerable people are at high risk of having an infection, at high risk of being admitted to an ICU, and at high risk of dying," Fumeaux said.
 "This is not a call for sacrifice.
-It's just a call to take responsibility for their autonomy," Fumeaux said.
+It's just a call to take responsibility for their autonomy."
 Antonio Cuzzoli, who was head of intensive care at northern Italy's Cremona Hospital until July, said that as the coronavirus virus made the Lombardy region ground zero for infections in March and April, some patients committed "acts of heroism" by refusing treatment.

 In October, Britain's Department of Health and Social Care asked the Care Quality Commission, which monitors and inspects hospitals and nursing homes, to review how so-called "Do not attempt cardiopulmonary resuscitation" (DNACPR) decisions were conducted during the pandemic.
 The review was launched in response to concerns that the elderly and vulnerable were being subjected to DNACPR decisions without their consent or given too little information to make an informed decision.